someseananigans/calculator/README.md

 Executable Screen Recording Application using Electron

 ## How to Use
-Download Repository (git clone) and run 'npm run make' in the terminal to acquire the file to run the application.
+- Download Repository (git clone) and run 'npm run make' in the terminal to acquire the executable file (my-app.exe)
+- Run application
+- Choose a source
+- Click Record...
+On Stop, a window will open to save file